 I started this blog not long after I was diagnosed with advanced terminal cancer.
-I’m not sure how long I have to live–already I’ve outlived my lower expectations—but while I’m here I want to share this process of dying in the most positive way I can.
+I’m not sure how long I have to live—I’ve outlived my lower expectations—but while I’m here I want to share this process of dying in the most positive way I can.
 I believe it’s important to talk about death and dying in this society that tries so hard to avoid it; I believe that this can reduce our fear and anxiety and potentially transform death (depending on the circumstances) into a beautiful and meaningful experience for the dying person and her loved ones.

 Originally, I was writing this simply as facebook posts for concerned friends.
 I wanted them to know that I wasn’t suffering in despair the way they might be imagining.
 But my posts were long, and there were requests to gather them together.
 A blog seemed more readable.
-And I thought it would be a nice thing to leave for my loved ones.
+And I thought it would be a nice thing to leave for my loved ones, especially with some photos.
 Since then, many people I don’t know have started reading my posts.
 I am so glad that my words are facilitating a conversation about death and helping people find something more than distress in this one inevitable moment we all have to face.

-Before I got sick this year, I was a college English teacher and researcher in Montreal.
+Before I got sick last year, I was a college English teacher and researcher in Montreal.
 You can find my informal pedagogical research portfolio here in Susan’s teaching blog.
 I was also leading a federally funded research project into Indigenous students’ stories about post-secondary education.
 It was inspiring work and kept me very busy!
 Fortunately I had great research partners who are continuing that project.